johnmarktaylor91/torchlens/README.md

 '''
 ```

-The main function of torchlens is `get_model_activations`; the remaining functions are:
+The main function of torchlens is `log_forward_pass`; the remaining functions are:

-1) `get_model_structure`, to retrieve all model metadata without saving any activations (e.g., to figure out which
+1) `get_model_metadata`, to retrieve all model metadata without saving any activations (e.g., to figure out which
    layers you wish to save)
 2) `show_model_graph`, which visualizes the model graph without saving any activations
 3) `validate_model_activations`, which runs a procedure to check that the activations are correct: specifically,